AaronHavens/AaronHavens.github.io/_pages/about.md

 I'm a postdoctoral researcher at FAIR on the Generative Modeling Foundations team under Brian Karrer and Yaron Lipman.
 I'm developing scalable methods for generative modeling and principled reward-based tilting / finetuning in both continuous and discrete domains.
 I'm especially passionate about modeling physical processes that help advance engineering and science, taking into account geometric structures and invariants.

 **Previously** I received a PhD in ECE from UIUC working on robust control theory $\cap$ machine learning under [Prof. Bin Hu](https://binhu7.github.io/).
-I have an MS in Aerospace engineering where I primarily worked on learning algorithms for autonomous field-robotics under Prof. Girish Chowdhary.
-I've been fortunate to have several industry research experiences at Meta FAIR NYC, Peferred Networks Tokyo, TuSimple (autonomous semi-trucks) and NASA Jet Propulsion Labs.
+I also have an MS in Aero engineering from UIUC where I primarily worked on learning algorithms for autonomous field-robotics under Prof. Girish Chowdhary.
+I've been fortunate to have several industry research experiences at Meta FAIR NYC, Peferred Networks Tokyo, TuSimple (autonomous semi-trucks) and NASA Jet Propulsion Lab (JPL).

+I'm orignally from Des Moines Iowa 🌽, and earned my Bachelors in Mechanical engineering at Iowa State University, Ames IA.